Gilia capitata 'Globe'

 Only a few left!

-Deerhorn Clarkia is a native annual flower that can commonly be found growing in rocky forest and grasslands, or in disturbed soils throughout the northwest United States.
-At maturity, this plant reaches the height of 18” and features a hairy erect stem that has 2-3” lance-shaped leaves alternating around it, and topped with clusters of four divided fuchsia flower petals and a prominent white pistil.
-This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self sows, and is great as a cut flower!
+Deerhorn Clarkia is a native annual flower that grows in rocky forests and grasslands or in disturbed soils throughout the northwest United States.
+At maturity, this plant reaches a height of 18” and features hairy erect stems, 2-3” lance-shaped leaves alternating around it, and topped with clusters of four divided fuchsia flower petals and a prominent white pistil.
+This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self-sows, and is used as a cut flower!

 (Clarkia amoena ‘Farewell to Spring’)

-Farewell to Spring Clarkia is a cool weather annual flower that is native from British Columbia to California and can be found growing on dry rocky slopes and meadows.
-At maturity, this plant reaches a height of 30” and features erect stems, 2 1/2” lance shaped leaves, and 2-3” four petaled flowers that have reddish pink with lavender splotches.
-This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self sows, and is great as a cut flower!
+Farewell to Spring Clarkia is a cool-weather annual flower native from British Columbia to California and can be found growing on dry, rocky slopes and meadows.
+At maturity, this plant reaches a height of 30” and features erect stems, 2 1/2” lance-shaped leaves, and 2-3” four-petaled flowers with reddish pink and lavender splotches.
+This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self-sows, and is used as a cut flower!

 (Lupinus succulentus ‘Arroyo’)